 - First clone the repository using the command : "git clone https://gmi.rmf-dev.com/Vaati/Gemigit".
 For a more stable experience, you can switch to the LTS version by entering the command "git checkout lts-1.0".

 - Build the program using the command "go build".

 - Copy config.yaml into either /etc/gemigit, /usr/local/etc/gemigit or the working directory where Gemigit will be executed.

 - Edit the config file to suit your needs.

 - Execute gemigit.

-The source code is available here, and it can also be cloned with the following command :
+The repository can also be cloned with the following command:

 git clone https://github.com/RealMelkor/Gemigit.git